 The Yale Center for Clinical Investigation facilitates the training of clinical and translational scientists and provides infrastructure for innovative and collaborative research directed at improving patient care.
-It funds up to 21 YCCI Scholars yearly and supports investigators in the areas of biostatistics, bioinformatics, study design, core technologies, regulatory review, patient recruitment, and community-based research.
+It funds up to 23 YCCI Scholars yearly and supports investigators in the areas of biostatistics, bioinformatics, study design, core technologies, regulatory review, patient recruitment, and community-based research.
+Yale was one of the first 12 institutions to launch the Clinical and Translational Science Awards program in 2006.

 The Robert Wood Johnson Foundation Clinical Scholars Program at Yale was established in 1974 to prepare future physician leaders who will improve health and health care.
 Graduates of the two-year fellowship earn a master of health sciences research (MHS) degree.